yelangdadi/idl/README.md

 # idl
-IDL programs for ploting Kepler binary light curves
+IDL programs for ploting all the Kepler binary light curves, including data detrending and phase calculating.